 Audit report.
-The audit team comes to consensus on the three key issues that must be reported in the audit report:
+The audit team uses its final on-site session to come to consensus on the three key issues that must be reported in the audit report:

-- The determination of whether the target of each audit task was verified, verified with error, or not verified. - 2.
+- 1. The determination of whether the target of each audit task was verified, verified with error, or not verified. - 2.
 The formulation of the correct audit opinion for Quality Principles I and II and the overall Brief. - 3.
 The judgment of whether or not the institution is committed to the program.